Prag8855/aab/content/guides/german-health-insurance.md

 Public health insurance covers essential dental care, like removing your wisdom teeth.
 You also get 2 free dental check-ups every year.
 It does not cover tooth cleanings.
 Many people also get [dental insurance](/glossary/Zahnzusatzversicherung) to get better coverage.

 Glasses and contact lenses [are rarely covered](/guides/eyeglasses).
-You need to pay for them yourself.
+You must pay for them yourself.

 Public health insurance also covers your children and your unemployed spouse for free.
 This is called *[[Familienversicherung]]*.